-MFG101 Electrical/Electronic Principles 3 credits (2 lec, 2 lec-lab hrs/wk) Introduces the concepts and applications of various technologies found in the manufacturing industry, including actuators, transducers, drives, motors, and combinations of devices used for control and monitoring of industrial processes.
+MFG101 Electrical/Electronic Principles 3 credits (2 lec, 2 lec-lab hrs/wk) Electrical/Electronic principles introduces the concepts and applications of various technologies found in the manufacturing industry including actuators, transducers, drives, motors, and combinations of devices used for control and monitoring of industrial processes.
 Emphasis on hands-on applications of electrical/electronic measurement of physical properties, sensing and control of motion, fault diagnosis, and preventative maintenance.

-Prerequisites: MTH30 or MTH70 with a C or better or equivalent.
+Prerequisite: MTH30 or MTH70 with a C or better or equivalent.